OishiLab/OpenMAP-T1c/README.md

 Submitted for publication in the **Human Brain Mapping**<br>

 # Docker Installation Instruction
+**If you are not using Docker, skip this phase and scroll down to Default Installation Instruction section below**

 1. Build the Docker Image

 In summary, this command creates a Docker image named "openmap-t1" based on the Dockerfile and files in your current directory.